Bezant Resources (LON:BZT) Stock Price Down 5.7% – Here’s Why

-Bezant Resources (LON:BZT – Get Free Report) last posted its earnings results on Tuesday, September 30th.
-The company reported GBX 0.03 earnings per share for the quarter.
+Bezant Resources (LON:BZT – Get Free Report) last released its earnings results on Tuesday, September 30th.
+The company reported GBX 0.03 earnings per share (EPS) for the quarter.

 Bezant Resources Company Profile